IMMM-SFA/naturf/docs/source/user_guide.rst

 Area Weighted Mean of Building Heights (94)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The average height of all buildings within the plan area weighted by the plan area.
-(Burian 2003, Eq.
-3)
+[Burian2003]_ Eq.
+3

 .. math::